 Multi-Family, Rental Rehabilitation Assistance – Available to investors/owners for the rehabilitation of residential properties to increase the availability of affordable, decent, safe and sanitary rental units for very-low, low and moderate income residents.
 Assistance may be provided in the form of a low-interest or deferred loan for a portion of the cost of rehabilitation.
 Tenants of assisted units must be income-qualified by the City.
 Rent restrictions apply for specific periods of time, depending upon the amount of assistance provided per unit (minimum of five years and up to 20 years for new construction).
-For more information about this program, please use the contact information below.
+For more information about this program, please use the contact information above.

 Contractors – Qualified general contractors who are interested in bidding on single-family home rehabilitation and construction projects must attend a contractor registration meeting and submit the current contractor application form to the Housing and Community Development Department.
 Minority, women-owned and small contracting firms are encouraged to participate in this program.

 - 2018 Rules, Regulations, and Specifications for Contractors

 - Housing Rehabilitation informational flyer: Frequently asked questions.

 - Address locator: You can use this tool to verify that your home is within Orlando city limits.